Digital financial crime: KYC and joining the dots

 Questioning how this can be done in a way that creates a sustainable KYC solution, it was acknowledged that breaking through the ‘fog’ can be a real challenge for financial firms, with limited time and capacity to conduct thorough market scanning exercises.

-Participants agreed that, in general, there is a willingness to embrace innovative technology solutions but organisations do come up against common barriers to adoption, including:
+Participants agreed that, in general, there is a willingness to embrace innovative technology solutions but organizations do come up against common barriers to adoption, including:

 The difficulties – and solutions – around KYC were also brought to the fore, with the diverse group of attendees giving insightful viewpoints on what they come up against.